 I personally loved this!
-The chicken liver masala is serve on toast bread, mince well with spices and garnish with chop onions and tomatoes.
+The chicken liver masala is served on toast bread, mince well with spices and garnish with chop onions and tomatoes.
 Highly recommended.

-In Malay Ikan means fish and Bakar means grilled.
+In Malay, Ikan means fish and Bakar means grilled.
 Fish grilled in the Chinese-Malay Nyonya tradition.
-Indian Sea Bass marinate in a paste of chillies, ginger, garlic, galangal, fresh turmeric and Pandan leaf.
+Indian Sea Bass marinated in a paste of chillies, ginger, garlic, galangal, fresh turmeric and Pandan leaf.
 Then layer with cold banana leaf for an hour and then grilled.
 Accompanied by black rice salad and the Chef’s Special sauce.

-Jumbo prawns done Tandoori-style; at first glance it appeared to be Tandoori Chicken.
+Jumbo prawns are done Tandoori-style; at first glance, it appeared to be Tandoori Chicken.
 The prawns are season with 3 types of peppercorns; white, Sichuan and Pippali.
 I am quite choosy when it comes to prawns but I loved it.

 For mains, we ordered Caribbean Goat Curry with Buss Up Shut.

 From the islands of the Caribbean, the base of the curry is caramelise onion and thyme with generous portions of mutton.
-The mutton was slow-cook, and fell off the bone.
+The mutton was slow-cooked and fell off the bone.

 Buss Up Shut is slang in Malay for ‘wrinkled shirt’.
-The roti, made from refine flour, is shred and thus looks wrinkle.
-It pair perfectly with the curry; try for its uniqueness.
+The roti, made from refined flour, is shredded and thus looks wrinkle.
+It pairs perfectly with the curry; try for its uniqueness.